lynnaloo/bank-agent/README.md

    - For production: Use service account credentials

 3. Ensure your project has the necessary permissions for Vertex AI and Gemini models
+4. If you don't already have Gemini API key, create a key in Google AI Studio on the [API Keys](https://aistudio.google.com/app/api-keys) page.

 ## Usage